-Owen Tudor lived on until 1461, on 2nd February 1461 and his son Jasper fought at the Battle of Mortimer's Cross for his step-son against Edward, Earl of March, the Yorkist claimant to the throne.
+Owen Tudor lived on until 1461, on 2nd February 1461 he fought at the Battle of Mortimer's Cross for his step-son against Edward, Earl of March, the Yorkist claimant to the throne.
 The Lancastrian's were defeated in battle and Owen was subsequently beheaded at Hereford.
 He was reported not to have been convinced of his impending death until the collar was ripped off his doublet by the executioner.
-At this point he is alleged to have said that "the head which used to lie in Queen Catherine's lap would now lie in the executioner's basket".
-His head was set on the market cross, where a mad woman combed his hair and washed his face, setting lighted wax torches round about it.
+At this point, he is alleged to have said that "the head which used to lie in Queen Catherine's lap would now lie in the executioner's basket".
+His head was set on the market cross, where a madwoman combed his hair and washed his face, setting lighted wax torches round about it.

-During the short lived restoration of Henry VI, he briefly regained his earldom, Henry Tudor, who had remained in the Herbert household, was taken into the protection of of Sir Richard Corbet, who was able to convey him to his uncle.
+During the short-lived restoration of Henry VI, he briefly regained his earldom, Henry Tudor, who had remained in the Herbert household was taken into the protection of Sir Richard Corbet, who was able to convey him to his uncle.
 On the return to England of Edward IV in 1471, Jasper was again forced into flight.
 Escaping from Tenby with the young Henry Tudor, fierce storms in the Channel forced them to land at Le Conquet in Brittany where they obtained refuge from Duke Francis II.